Connectivity in Random Annulus Graphs and the Geometric Block Model: Main Results

 \begin{theorem}[Connectivity threshold of vertex-random graphs] The ${\rm VRG}(n,[\frac{b\log n}{n},\frac{a\log n}{n}])$ is connected with probability $1-o(1)$ if $a >1$ and $a - b >0.5$.
 On the other hand, the ${\rm VRG}(n,[\frac{b\log n}{n},\frac{a\log n}{n}])$ is not connected with probability $1-o(1)$ if $a < 1$ or $a-b < 0.5$. \end{theorem} For the special case of $b=0$, the result was known (\citep{muthukrishnan2005bin,penrose2003random} See also \citep{penrose2016}).
 However, note that the case of $b >0$ is neither a straightforward generalization (i.e., the connectivity region is not defined by $a -b =1$) nor intuitive.

 \begin{definition}[The Random Annulus Graph] Let us define the $t$-dimensional unit sphere as $S^t\equiv \{x \in \reals^{t+1} \mid \norm{x}_2=1\}$.
 A random annulus graph ${\rm RAG}_t(n,[r_1,r_2])$ on $n$ vertices has parameters $n,t \in \integers_+$, and a pair of real numbers $r_1, r_2 \in [0,2], r_1 \le r_2$.
-It is defined by assigning a number $X_i \in S^t$ to vertex $i, 1 \le i \le n,$ where $X_i$s are independent and identical random vectors uniformly distributed in $S^t$.
+It is defined by assigning a number $X_i \in S^t$ to vertex $i, 1 \le i \le n,$ where $X_i$'s are independent and identical random vectors uniformly distributed in $S^t$.
 There will be an edge between vertices $i$ and $j, i \ne j,$ if and only if $r_1 \le \|X_i-X_j\|_2 \le r_2$ where $\|\cdot\|_2$ denote the $\ell_2$ norm. \end{definition} When from the context it is clear that we are in high dimensions, we use $d(u,v)$ to denote $\|X_u-X_v\|_2$ or just the $\ell_2$ distance between the arguments.

 If we substitute $t=1$, then ${\rm RAG}_1(n,[r_1,r_2])$ is a random graph where each vertex is associated with a random variable uniformly distributed in the unit circle.
 The distance between two vertices is the length of the chord connecting the random variables corresponding to the two vertices.
-If the length of the chord is $r \le 2$, then the length of the corresponding (smaller) chord is $2\sin^{-1}\frac{r}{2}$.
+If the length of the chord is $r \le 2$, then the length of the corresponding (smaller) chord {length of the corresponding arc between the vertices along the circumference of the circle} is $2\sin^{-1}\frac{r}{2}$.
 If we normalize the circumference of the circle by $2\pi$ we obtain a random graph model that is equivalent to our definition of the vertex-random graphs.
 Since handling geodesic distances is more cumbersome in the higher dimensions, we resorted to Euclidean distance.

 We derived the following results about the existence of isolated vertices in random annulus graphs. \begin{theorem}[Zero-One law for Isolated Vertex in RAG] For a random annulus graph ${\rm RAG}_t(n,[r_1,r_2])$ where $r_2=a \Big(\frac{ \log n}{n}\Big)^{\frac{1}{t}}$ and $r_1=b\Big(\frac{\log n}{n}\Big)^{\frac{1}{t}}$, there exists isolated nodes with probability $1-o(1)$ if where $\Gamma(x) = \int_0^\infty y^{x-1}e^{-y}dy$ is the gamma function, and there does not exist an isolated vertex with probability $1-o(1)$ if $a^t -b^t > \psi(t)$. \end{theorem}